phunanon/uMod/README.md

 In order of priority, aspirations & TODO:

 - different handler for registering slash commands which is only called via process.env
-- don't punish for multiple reactions on same message
 - caching and aggregation:
   - cache common database queries e.g. fetch member from database
   - collect feature database writes for the end of message processing